Nanuit Itillinga National Wildlife Area: Geography and geology

 There are many rivers, streams, marshes and lakes within Polar Bear Pass.
 To the north, there is the Goodsir River, along with many other small streams, that flow south and east into the Goodsir Inlet.
-In the south, the Caledonian River flows north into the National Wildlife Area and then west into the Arctic Ocean.
-The two largest lakes in the pass are "Obloomi" and "Hunting Camp", but there are many other smaller lakes and ponds, none of which exceed 2 meters in depth.
+In the south, the Caledonian River flows north into the NWA and then west into the Arctic Ocean.
+The two largest lakes in the pass are "Obloomi" and "Hunting Camp", but there are many other smaller lakes and ponds, none of which exceed 2 m in depth.
 The water in the pass does not drain effectively due to the permafrost beneath it.
 This permafrost, along with a thin layer of soil which freezes and thaws each year, creates rare ground patterns.
 The valley floor itself contains comprehensive wetlands.
 These include seasonal rivers, streams, ponds and marshes, but also permanent freshwater lakes, ponds, marshes and swamps.
 The inland wetlands also include tundra wetlands and peatlands.
 On the coast, intertidal mud, sand, and salt flats as well as rocky marine shores are considered wetlands.

 Climate

 Cold temperatures, calm winds, and little precipitation define Polar Bear Pass's climate.
-The three coldest months (December through February) have an average temperature of -35 °C, while the three warmest months (June through August) have a range of -1 to 4 °C. The amount of snowfall is often low (up to seven cm), and the majority of the yearly precipitation comes as rain.
+The three coldest months (December through February) have an average temperature of -35 C, while the three warmest months (June through August) have a range of -1 to 4 C. The amount of snowfall is often low (up to 7 cm), and the majority of the yearly precipitation comes as rain.

 Due to the sparse precipitation, Bathurst Island has a "polar desert" environment; yet, a combination of factors have led to a more productive ecology.
 The local wind patterns and the nearby hills reduce the amount of cloud cover over the pass.
 The increase in solar energy results in a longer growing season.
 Additional key factors in the growth of this biological oasis include the poor drainage in the lowlands, the persistence of moisture well after snowfall, the absorption of nutrients with runoff from the nearby hills, and the underlying marine sediments.

-Beginning in early February, the sun begins to rise over the horizon, and by the end of April, the area has continuous daylight.
-May sees the first above-freezing temperatures, and summertime averages are around 4° C. Early in July, river ice begins to break up, then larger ponds and lakes.
+Polar night begins with the last sunset in early November and civil twilight stops the last week of the month giving night until the middle of January.
+Beginning in early February, the sun begins to rise over the horizon, and by the second week of April civil twilight ends and the area has continuous daylight followed by the midnight sun by the end of the month which will remain until the first sunset in mid-August.
+May sees the first above-freezing temperatures, and summertime averages are around 4 C. Early in July, river ice begins to break up, then larger ponds and lakes.
 Early in September, ponds start to ice, then larger lakes and rivers.
-After the first week of November, the sun continues to be below the horizon.
+After the first few days of November, the sun continues to be below the horizon.